 Barb can’t recall a time when there was not at least one furry friend in her house.
 She cherishes the memories that all of her animals have given her (dogs, cats, birds, guinea pigs, ponies, rabbits and several fish) and is currently blessed with Willy, the brown dog, an angel in canine clothing.

 Debbie is a native Vermonter, she moved back to Vermont in 2005 after spending many years living in big cities (D.C., Chicago, and NYC).
 She is a Director at the cloud software company, Salesforce.com, which is based in San Francisco.
 She has four dogs and two cats and enjoys the love that they bring to her life.

 Anne hails from Vermont and returned here from the Boston area in 2002 with her husband and their three children.
 She volunteers in the community, primarily with youth soccer, Project Graduation, and PAWSitive Pantry.
-Anne enjoys skiing and walks in the woods and mountains with friends and family and their dog, Brady.
+Anne enjoys skiing, walks in the woods and mountains with friends, family, and their dog Brady.